paper.io Clone

 | Prediction | Applies local input immediately.
 Buffers pending inputs with sequence numbers |

-| Reconciliation | On server state arrival: snap to authoritative position, replay unacknowledged inputs |
+| Reconciliation | Snaps to authoritative position, replays unacknowledged inputs |

-| Territory Renderer | Procedural mesh with vertex colors per cell.
+| Territory | Procedural mesh with vertex colors per cell.
 Updates on delta arrival |

-| Trail Renderer | 3D tube geometry with emissive glow.
+| Trail | 3D tube geometry with emissive glow.
 Per-player trail tracking and pooling |

 | Interpolation | Smooths movement between server ticks for all remote players |